 This page contains my current work and blog posts

-Presentations: Midwest Finance Association (2024, scheduled), AFA PhD Student Poster Session (2024, scheduled), Australian Finance and Banking Conference (2023, remote), FMA Annual Meeting (2023), UIC Finance Brown Bag Series (2023), Loyola University Finance Seminar Series (2023), FDIC Bank Research Conference (2023), LBS Transatlantic Doctoral Conference (2023), Inter-Finance PhD Seminar (2023), Kellogg Finance Brown Bag (2023)
+Presentations: Office of Financial Research PhD Symposium (2024), USC-Marshall PhD Conference in Finance (2024), Midwest Finance Association (2024), AFA PhD Student Poster Session (2024), Australian Finance and Banking Conference (2023, remote), FMA Annual Meeting (2023), UIC Finance Brown Bag Series (2023), Loyola University Finance Seminar Series (2023), FDIC Bank Research Conference (2023), LBS Transatlantic Doctoral Conference (2023), Inter-Finance PhD Seminar (2023), Kellogg Finance Brown Bag (2023)

 Presentations: Economic Graduate Student Conference at Washington University in St. Louis (2022), IHS Graduate Conference, (2022), Inter-Finance PhD Seminar (2022), Kellogg Finance Brown Bag (2022)